clancychilds/alfred-bamboohr/README.md

 Search BambooHR for employee profiles

 ## Set-up
-For now, it needs a .env file with an `apiKey` set to the BambooHR API Key
+For now, it needs a .env file with an `apiKey` and `orgName` set to the BambooHR API Key and organization name.